alberti42/recoll-macos/packaging/macports/README.txt

   (inserting before ensures it's used before the macports one)

-- The port should leave under category/portname (ie: textproc/
+- The port should live under category/portname (ie: textproc/

 - After you create or update your Portfile, use the MacPorts portindex command in the local repository's directory to create or update the index